Poll says it’s Anthony Joshua v Dillian Whyte 2 on April 13 at Wembley

 Eddie Hearn wanted a deal negotiated for Joshua v Wilder, at least partly, before Fury’s challenge.
-A move which has almost certainly meant the undisputed unification fight won’t happen next.
+A move that has almost certainly meant the undisputed unification fight wouldn’t happen next.

 The five-month turnaround already means Wilder wouldn’t get much time off.
 Therefore, it would largely make sense for Wilder to wait until after Fury, according to just, according to Slots Adviser.

 A hard twelve-round slog with Fury may see Wilder look for a later return in 2019.
 Meaning an agreement with Joshua now wouldn’t make sense.

 Hearn is now destined to move on from attempting to land Wilder.
 A move that has repercussions and will see fans having to wait until at least 2020.

 The IBF is set to call Kubrat Pulev for his mandatory within the next six months.
 Even so, fans don’t see the Bulgarian in the ring with Joshua next.

 Pulev would be more likely for an August or September clash for Joshua to clean up another mandatory.

 Povetkin represented the WBA stipulation, whilst Whyte could be lobbied as the WBO version.
 Meaning Joshua would be free to negotiate with Wilder from the back end of next year.

 Not ideal for fans, but with the magnitude of the Fury event, Wilder has to see where things lie once the dust settles.

 A UK rematch or event trilogy with Fury is highly possible, leaving Joshua free to face Whyte, Pulev, and even Jarrell Miller in the meantime.